Safety profile in tardive dyskinesia

 behavior

-No C-SSRSc
+C-SSRSe No

 Drug-induced parkinsonism across the study period, as measured by the Simpson-Angus Scale3